-Nathan Hartman is an Assistant Department Head and Associate Professor in the Department of Computer Graphics at Purdue University where he currently teaches undergraduate courses in 3D modeling, graphics standards, and product data management.
-He has also taught graduate courses covering advanced computer graphics technology topics, research methods, and measurement and evaluation.
-Nathan is a Co-Director of the Purdue University Product Lifecycle Management (PLM) Center of Excellence in the Center for Advanced Manufacturing in Purdue's Discovery Park.
-His research areas include the use of constraint-based CAD tools within the product lifecycle, model-based enterprise, long-term archival (LOTAR) of CAD data, and 3D data interoperability and exchange.
+Nathan Hartman is Professor in the Department of Computer Graphics and Director of the Purdue University Product Lifecycle Management (PLM) Center of Excellence.
+He teaches undergraduate courses in 3D modeling and model-based definition, interoperability and data exchange standards, and product data management.
+He has also taught graduate courses in product lifecycle management (PLM), research methods, and measurement and evaluation.
+Professor Hartman’s research focuses on the use of 3D CAD tools and digital product definition within the product lifecycle, model-based enterprise, long-term archival (LOTAR) of CAD data, and 3D data interoperability and exchange.
 Professor Hartman holds a Bachelor of Science in Technical Graphics and a Master of Science in Technology from Purdue University, and a Doctor of Education in Technology Education from North Carolina State University.
-Professor Hartman has also held industry positions with Fairfield Manufacturing Company, Caterpillar Incorporated, and RAND Worldwide.
+Dr. Hartman has also held industry positions with Fairfield Manufacturing Company, Caterpillar, and RAND Worldwide.

 Amy B. Mueller